-Visiting Fellowships at the RSC are open to senior and mid-career practitioners and policy makers, professional academics, post-doctoral scholars, independent non-academic researchers, and PhD (DPhil) students who are working in fields related to forced migration, who wish to spend a period of study and reflection in a conducive academic environment, and to academics and other researchers.
-Each Fellow undertakes a specific programme of self-directed study of research, guided by an academic advisor.
+Visiting Fellowships at the RSC are open to professional academics, post-doctoral scholars, independent non-academic researchers, and PhD (DPhil) students researching aspects of forced migration, who wish to spend a period of study and reflection in a conducive academic environment.
+Each Fellow is assigned an academic contact and is expected to undertake a specific programme of self-directed study or research.
 Fellowships are normally held over one term in the academic year, but in certain instances this can be extended.
 There will normally be no more than six Visiting Fellows in residence at the RSC at any one time.

 Visiting Fellows have access to some of the University's academic facilities, including libraries, seminars, language laboratories and computer training courses.
-Fellows use the computers and desk space on the first floor of the RSC.
+Separate rooms are not usually available but there is dedicated space with computers for Visiting Fellows.
+See the RSC website for more information.